Protecting your small business

 There are three questions a business director should ask if their company is facing financial difficulties:

 - Does the company have sufficient cashflow and cash reserves to pay debts when they are due?

 - Am I acting in the best interests of the company and its stakeholders, or am I only acting in my own self-interest?

 - Am I getting the right advice for me and for my company from a professional adviser I can trust?

 There are other important issues to consider, which is why it’s important to seek advice from a trusted adviser.
 A trusted adviser could be a financial adviser, accountant, registered liquidator or lawyer.

 Financial Counselling Australia’s Small Business Debt Helpline can assist with debt and other financial issues.
 Call 1800 413 828 or visit the website.

-A company may be insolvent when it cannot pay its debts when they are due.
+A company may be insolvent when it cannot pay its debts when they are due and payable.
 This can lead to serious consequences for the business and company directors.
 When debts cannot be paid, continuing to trade may not be in the best interest of the company or its stakeholders.

 Creditors owed money may consider taking legal action against a company to recover debts.
-In some circumstances, creditors may also pursue company directors to recover debts.
+In some circumstances, including when the director has given a personal guarantee, creditors may also pursue company directors to recover debts.
 Government agencies, like ASIC and the Australian Taxation Office, may also take action if the law is breached.

 Before you deal with another business, ask them for their Australian Company Number, Australian Business Number and any licence or authority they hold to operate in certain industries.